vssrcj/vehicle-detection/README.md

 ## Finding cars.
 A video is then analyzed frame by frame in `find_boxes`.

-Each frame (image) is passed to `get_fitted_boxes` to retrieved the detected cars (boxes).
-These boxes are then drawn on the frame.
+Each frame (image) is passed to `get_fitted_boxes` to retrieved the detected cars (the single box surrounding a car).
+These boxes are then drawn on the stream of images to produce the resulting video.

 Simply processing each frame in isolation works, but it has some issues:
 * The detected boxes are jittery (moves to much between frames).
 * Some false positives persist.
 * There are also false negatives (the boxes around cars vanish between frames).

-These issues are solved by keeping a history of detections / boxes:
+These issues are solved by keeping a history of the detections / boxes:

 Only if at least **3** out of the last **5** boxes around a car are within **30** pixels of a previous box, then it counts as a valid detection.

 This means that: